Guidelines

 All submissions (expected when multiple submissions have been made) will be read by at least one member of the editorial team.
 The final decision will rest with the Fiction Editor and the Editorial Manager.

 Once decisions are made, you will be contacted (either via Submittable or direct email) regarding the outcome.
-We endeavour to provide a response to all submissions within three months of submissions closing.
+Because we are accepting submissions for two issues, we may not respond until September 2026.
 Unfortunately, we do not have the resources to provide individualised feedback on submissions that are not selected.

 The expectation is that the selected works will require little editing.
 However, any editing involved will be undertaken by Island’s Editorial Team, in discussion with the author.
 The author will have final approval of the work.